Protesting In A Pandemic: "The Police Are Far More Dangerous To Black Life Than Covid-19"

-America — and, specifically, Black Americans — is also amid another crisis right now; the ongoing coronavirus pandemic that has killed over 100,000 people, a disproportionate number of them Black.
-Despite the fact that protestors are largely wearing masks, health experts say the protests will almost certainly set off new chains of infection.
+America — and, specifically, Black Americans — is also amid another crisis right now; the ongoing coronavirus pandemic that has killed over 100,000 people, a disproportionate number of them black.
+Despite the fact that protesters are largely wearing masks, health experts say the protests will almost certainly set off new chains of infection.
 But many of those who showed up exercised their constitutional right despite the threat of being infected, because systemic racism has been around far longer than this disease and will be far harder to eradicate.
-As one protestor said, the police pose a far bigger danger to Black people than Covid-19.
+As one protester said, the police pose a far bigger danger to black people than Covid-19.

 Advertisement

-However, police are also deploying the threat of the pandemic as one of their tactics against the protestors.
-Over the weekend, as the protestors worked to keep each other safe — handing out masks, taping hand sanitizer to poles, even offering masks to police officers — police destroyed areas where protestors had stored water and other supplies, deployed tear gas, thus forcing protestors to remove masks and touch their faces, and many police refused to wear masks of their own.
+However, police are also deploying the threat of the pandemic as one of their tactics against the protesters.
+Over the weekend, as the protesters worked to keep each other safe — handing out masks, taping hand sanitiser to poles, even offering masks to police officers — police destroyed areas where protesters had stored water and other supplies, deployed tear gas, thus forcing protesters to remove masks and touch their faces, and many police refused to wear masks of their own.
 But none of this has stopped the movement.
 Ahead, we spoke to several protestors about what keeps them out there amid a pandemic.

 Anonymous, 35, Brooklyn